-How to Know if a Fixer-Upper is Worth it When Buying Kauai Properties
+How to Know if a Fixer-Upper is Worth it When Buying Sarasota Properties

 Do the Cost-Analysis Math

-The first step toward determining whether a fixer-upper is worth it when buying Kauai properties is to put pencil to paper and do the cost-analysis math.
+The first step toward determining whether a fixer-upper is worth it when buying Sarasota properties is to put pencil to paper and do the cost-analysis math.
 And it’s a pretty simple equation, really.

 Start by carefully and thoroughly examining and assessing the condition of the property.
 Then tally up all the estimated costs involved in making repairs and renovations.
 This figure should include both materials and labor, including your own labor.